Kumbotso: Climate

 In Kumbotso, the dry season is partly cloudy, the wet season is oppressive and mostly cloudy, and the weather is hot all year round.
-The average annual temperature fluctuates between 54°F and 102°F; it is rarely lower or higher than 49°F or 106°F. The hot season, which runs from March 16 to May 21, lasts for 2.1 months and with daily highs that average more than 98°F. May is the hottest month of the year in Kumbotso, with typical high temperatures of 99°F and low temperatures of 75°F. The average daily maximum temperature during the 1.8-month mild season, which runs from December 2 to January 28, is below 89°F. With an average low temperature of 55°F and high temperature of 87°F, January is the coldest month of the year in Kumbotso.
+The average annual temperature fluctuates between 54 F and 102 F; it is rarely lower or higher than 49 F or 106 F. The hot season, which runs from March 16 to May 21, lasts for 2.1 months and with daily highs that average more than 98 F. May is the hottest month of the year in Kumbotso, with typical high temperatures of 99 F and low temperatures of 75 F. The average daily maximum temperature during the 1.8-month mild season, which runs from December 2 to January 28, is below 89 F. With an average low temperature of 55 F and high temperature of 87 F, January is the coldest month of the year in Kumbotso.

 Religion

-There are two main Religions practice in kumbotso which are Islam and Christianity.
+There are two main religions practiced in kumbotso which are Islam and Christianity.